propactive/propactive/README.md

 - [URL](propactive-jvm/src/main/kotlin/propactive/type/URL.kt): URL type as defined by [RFC 2396](https://www.ietf.org/rfc/rfc2396.txt)
 - [UUID](propactive-jvm/src/main/kotlin/propactive/type/UUID.kt): UUID type as defined by [RFC 4122](https://www.ietf.org/rfc/rfc4122.txt)

-If you believe I missed a common property type, feel free to let me know, or PR and I will be happy to merge.
+If you believe we missed a common property type, feel free to let us know, or PR, and we will be happy to merge.
 Otherwise, please see the next section to learn [how to write your own custom property types](#writing-your-own-custom-property-types).

 ## Writing Your Own Custom Property Types